 Tuition fees were also a significant reason for the dramatic increase in student body sizes for many partner schools.

 “Many of Edify’s partner schools didn’t increase their tuition fees.
 However, the government-run schools did.
 So many families left the public schools and came to low-fee independent schools.
 It was hard for proprietors not to increase tuition because they were hurting too.
-But they decided not to raise the fees because of their commitment to their community and parents,” tells Jackie.
+But they decided not to raise the fees because of their commitment to their community and parents,” says Jackie.

 Even as East Africa continues to grapple with rising cases and another wave of restrictive lockdowns, our partner schools keep building pathways to education for their communities.
 “You found us at the right time,” proprietors tell us.
 With partners like Goshen Finance and committed field staff like Jackie and the Rwanda Team, we’re finding proprietors at the right time so they can improve, expand, and reach more students with a quality, Christ-centered education.
 Four hundred new partner schools are just the beginning of a flourishing Rwanda.